LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 ### Website

-*Nuxt.js, Netlify, Prismic, GitHub, Netcup, Figma*
+<meta-list-tools tools="Nuxt.js, Netlify, Prismic, GitHub, Netcup, Figma"></meta-list-tools>

 The next paragraphs will be very technical, if you aren't interested in this I still would recommend getting your hands on a domain, even if you aren't hosting a website.
 It's just ten times more professional if you send an email from luka@active-ambassadors.org instead of dungeonmaster99@gmail.com.